Works of Mercy

 There’s no skyline in Kolkata, India.

 In contrast to India’s beautiful countryside, a polluted haze blurs the cityscape.
-Poor people line every curb of the sprawling metropolis, so make no mistake, Kolkata is not a comfortable place.
+Poor people line every curb of the sprawling metropolis.
+Make no mistake: Calcutta is not a comfortable place.
 Nevertheless, it is the city Mother Teresa called home.

-Why spend a lifetime in Kolkata?
+Why spend a lifetime in Calcutta?
 Mother Teresa could have lived anywhere, so why choose to stay in this city?

 Bill’s job was unique.
 The sisters needed a volunteer to leave each morning and find those who were dying and had no one to care for them.
 As a strong, 21-year-old male, Bill seemed like a perfect candidate.
-Each morning he would leave the hospice center in search of the many dying who were rejected by their own family and friends, literally thrown away, left to die alone on the city streets.
-He quickly discovered that his search was most fruitful near Kolkata’s busy train stations.
-In the surrounding villages, the unwanted would be put on a train with a one-way ticket to Kolkota where they would be thrown out and left to die on their own near the tracks instead of being cared for by their children, siblings, family or friends.
+Each morning he would leave the hospice center in search of the many dying individuals who were rejected by their own family and friends, literally thrown away and left to die alone on the city streets.
+He quickly discovered that his search was most fruitful near Calcutta’s busy train stations.
+In the surrounding villages, the unwanted would be put on a train with a one-way ticket to Calcutta, where they would be thrown out and left to die on their own near the tracks instead of being cared for by their children, siblings, family or friends.

-Searching for bodies next to the screeching locomotives, Bill would find the dying huddled amidst the platforms.
+Searching for bodies next to the screeching locomotives, Bill would find the dying huddled along the platforms.
 He would then carry them back to the sisters.
 Some lived.
 Most died in a matter of weeks.
-Others didn’t make it that long.
-And some were dead before Bill found their corpses in the gutters.
+Others didn’t make it even that long.
+And some were dead by the time Bill found their corpses in the gutters.

 Whatever you did for one of these least brothers of mine, you did for me.

 With this background, everything suddenly clicked for Bill.
-He had come to Kolkata wanting to do some “good service,” approaching the poor as a project to be completed.
+He had come to Calcutta wanting to do some “good service,” approaching the poor as a project to be completed.
 For him, each poor person was a task to be checked off his list.
 Mother Teresa approached things differently.
 Her ministry was much more than a social program; it was a place of encounter.
-Why did Mother stay in Kolkata?
-Because this is where she was called to encounter Jesus—in the unwanted, rejected, abandoned poor.
+Why did Mother stay in Calcutta?
+Because this is where she was called to encounter Jesus: in the unwanted, rejected, abandoned poor.
 For her, Jesus lived in the gutters.
 When she looked at a poor, dying man, the Lord of the Universe looked back.

 Discuss: How does Mother Teresa’s example change how you understand serving the poor?